This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - You can use apple cider vinegar instead of white vinegar if you're looking for a tangy-sweet flavor in your collards.

-- If you cannot find smoked turkey necks, use smoked turkey wings, turkey legs, thick-cut bacon, or ham hocks.
+- If you cannot find smoked turkey necks, use a smoked turkey leg or wing, thick-cut bacon, or ham hocks.

 - If you use a turkey leg, remove the skin and long cartilage from the leg before serving.